OpenCyphal-Garage/uavcan.github.io/Implementations/Libuavcan/Tutorials/1._Library_build_configuration/index.md

 The default value is zero.

+### `UAVCAN_USE_EXTERNAL_FLOAT16_CONVERSION`

+If this macro is nonzero, libuavcan will not define the functions that perform conversions between the native `float` data type and the `float16` type used in DSDL, allowing the application to link custom conversion routines, possibly taking advantage of hardware support for floating point conversions (e.g. instructions `VCVTB` and `VCVTT` on ARM Cortex).
+For more info refer to the file `libuavcan/src/marshal/uc_float_spec.cpp` or grep the sources.

+If this macro is zero, the library will use generic conversion routines that are fully portable and hardware-agnostic.

+The default value is zero.

 ### `UAVCAN_ASSERT(x)`

 This function-like preprocessor macro is used to perform run-time checks in debug builds;